-Chinese New Year Transportation
+Chinese New Year Transportation, Chunyun

-Most people will also get the weekend, and many people will get the whole next week as their company vacation.
+Most people will also get the first three days of Chinese New Year off, and many people will get the whole following week as their company vacation.
 Some people will take a two or three week vacation.
-Transportation into the country, around the country and in the major cities and tourist destinations will be very crowded, so it is best to either avoid traveling during this time or get your tickets in advance.
+Transportation into the country, around the country, and in the major cities and tourist destinations will be very crowded, so it is best to either avoid traveling during this time or get your tickets in advance.

 Flights into China